Judy Chicago: Teaching career

 Judy Chicago became aware of the sexism that was rampant in modern art institutions, museums, and schools while getting her undergraduate and graduate degree at UCLA in the 1960s.
-Ironically, she didn't challenge this observation as an undergrad.
-In fact, she did quite the opposite by trying to match – both in her artwork and in her personal style – what she thought of as masculinity in the artistic styles and habits of her male counterparts.
-Not only did she begin to work with heavy industrial materials, but she also smoked cigars, dressed "masculine", and attended motorcycle shows.
+She did not challenge this sexism as an undergrad.
+In fact, she did quite the opposite by trying to match — both in her artwork and in her personal style — what she thought of as masculinity in the artistic styles and habits of her male counterparts.
+This included working with heavy industrial materials, smoking cigars, dressing in a "masculine" way, and attending motorcycle shows.
 This awareness continued to grow as she recognized how society did not see women as professional artists in the same way they recognized men.
 Angered by this, Chicago channeled this energy and used it to strengthen her feminist values as a person and teacher.
 While most teachers based their lessons on technique, visual forms, and color, the foundation for Chicago's teachings were on the content and social significance of the art, especially in feminism.
 Stemming from the male-dominated art community Chicago studied with for so many years, she valued art based on research, social or political views, and/or experience.
 She wanted her students to grow into their art professions without having to sacrifice what womanhood meant to them.
-Chicago developed an art education methodology in which "female-centered content," such as menstruation and giving birth, is encouraged by the teacher as "personal is political" content for art.
+Chicago developed an art education methodology in which "female-centered content", such as menstruation and giving birth, is encouraged by the teacher as "personal is political" content for art.
 Chicago advocates the teacher as facilitator by actively listening to students in order to guide content searches and the translation of content into art.
 She refers to her teaching methodology as "participatory art pedagogy."